blockchain-certificates/cert-issuer/README.md

-Digital Certificates Issuer Project
+Blockchain Certificates Issuer Project
 ===================================

-Issues digital certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
+Issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
 [See the schema](https://github.com/blockchain-certificates/cert-schema)

 [//]: # "start_docker_instructions"